-Applicants should forward their curriculum vitae and the names and addresses of three references (including telephone, fax, and email information) quoting FAPT07-23 to aa.eng@unbc.ca.
+Applicants should forward their curriculum vitae or resume, proof of current registration with BCCNM, and the names and addresses of two references (including telephone and email information) quoting FAPT02-24 to: nurshiring@unbc.ca

 Persons with disabilities, who anticipate needing accommodation for any part of the application and hiring process, may contact UNBC Health & Wellbeing at wellbeing@unbc.ca.
 Any personal information provided will be maintained in confidence.